 It isn’t generally known that the translators continued to issue corrections to the King James Version for several decades after 1611.
-Outside of the United Kingdom, the King James Version is in the public domain, so there is no standard text.
+Outside of the British Commonwealth, the King James Version is in the public domain, so there is no standard text.
 Different printers standardize on different versions.
 Of course, the printers revise the spelling, punctuation, and capitalization to conform more or less to modern standards, because otherwise you would not be able to read it.

 In current printings, publishers have updated the spelling and punctuation, which makes the text readable by people today.
 For people who were brought up on it, this is an excellent translation.
 For newcomers to the Bible, it is a puzzle.
 It is suitable for study as long as you are familiar with the language.
 It is widely known and available, and very inexpensive.
-The copyright is still valid in the United Kingdom, but in the United States and elsewhere it is in the public domain.
+The copyright is still valid in the British Commonwealth, but in the United States and elsewhere it is in the public domain.
 The King James Version makes a distinction between the second person singular (thou, thee, thy, thine) and the second person plural (ye, you, your, yours) which is not easy in modern English.
 If you think that

 The Living Bible

-Not Recommended for Any Purpose Whatsoever
+—Not Recommended for Any Purpose Whatsoever—

-The Living Bible is the work of Kenneth N. Taylor, who in 1954 began paraphrasing scripture for use in family devotions.
+The Living Bible is the work of Kenneth N. Taylor, who in 1954 began paraphrasing the King James Version for use in family devotions.
 The first complete Living Bible appeared in 1970.
 It has been revised many times and appears in many different versions.

 The Living Bible mixes the author’s interpretations with text, making objective study impossible unless you agree with Kenneth N. Taylor’s views.
 It is strongly tendentious, as the author often inserts wording that has no basis whatsoever in the original text in order to conform it to fundamentalist viewpoints on end-times, sexuality, politics, and social policy.
-(For example, compare Jude 7 in the Living Bible with Jude 7 in the King James Version and notice how much extra text they inserted.)
+(For example, compare Jude 7 in the Living Bible with Jude 7 in the King James Version and notice how much extra text he inserted.)
 Depending on your views, you may see the Living Bible as clarifying the meaning that is already present in the text or as imputing meaning into the text that is not there.
 Essentially, the Living Bible does the interpreting for you.
 Even some fundamentalists find it controversial.

 The Message is not suited for serious Bible study since a paraphrase, by nature, obscures terminology and some implications of the text.
 The wording is a bit repetitious.
-There is some controversy about the implied theology.
+(I get the impression that